juchong/MSP430_Reflow_Oven/README.md

 1.3 - Added a step to ask the user whether the thermocouple has been placed on the PCB.

 1.4 - Added a countdown to start reflow, fixed a bug where the oven keeps wanting to approach 50C after reflow, adjusted PID values, added asthetics to LCD, improved push button response, and cleaned up comments.

+1.5 - Added error handling and guardbanding for probe measurements, added and updated comments, improved program flow and removed unused variables.